cornell-colab/SGFDH-Day-2-Metadata/README.md

 ### Prepare for Tomorrow

-Check out the Day 3 Repository for list of readings and a link to download AntConc.d
+Check out the Day 3 Repository for list of readings and a link to download AntConc.